Adrina0109/Ecommerce-Follow-Along/Readme.md

   - **Online Payment via PayPal**
 - Dynamically displayed the **PayPal payment button** when the user selected the **Online Payment** option

+# Milestone 31

+## Overview
+In this milestone, I've made updates to the frontend by integrating Redux for managing user email state after login.
+This ensures that the email is stored in Redux state and can be accessed globally across the application.

+## What I've Done

+###  Implemented Redux State Management for User Email
+- Added an **action** in Redux to update the email state when a user logs in.
+- Created a **Redux slice** with an initial state containing the email and a reducer to handle email updates.
+- Configured the **Redux store** to include the newly created user slice.

+###  Updated Login Functionality to Store Email in Redux
+- Integrated **Redux** in the login component by dispatching the email to Redux state after a successful login.
+- Retrieved **user credentials** from the login form and updated Redux state accordingly.
+- Stored the **authentication token** in `localStorage` for session management.
+- Ensured that the **email state persists** throughout the application for future use.

+These updates improve **state management** and allow the application to track user login details efficiently using Redux. 🚀